Official IOCCC rules

 MUST use a syntax that is compatible with bash(1)

-and GNU make(1)
+AND GNU make(1)

 in